One More Thing, One More Time

 When life gives you lemons, make Halloween costumes

 We all have problems.
-We all have adversity.
+We all have things we wish we could change but can't.
+And we certainly all have stress.
 But sometimes within those situations we can find a bit of humor, and that can make the challenges a little easier to endure.

 Leadership is putting yourself in their boot